Dr Neil Wilson

 I graduated from the Natural Sciences Tripos at Pembroke College Cambridge in 1999.
 I won a Thouron scholarship to study for a Masters in Physics at the University of Pennsylvania, working with Professors Charlie Kane and Gene Mele on the theory behind STM images of individual quantum states in short carbon nanotubes.
 I returned to the UK in 2000 for a PhD with Boris Muzykantskii and David Cobden.
 I completed my PhD in the Physics Department of the University of Warwick in 2004.
 My PhD thesis on "Electronic Transport in Single Wall Carbon Nanotubes, and their Application as Scanning Probe Microscopy tips" is available here (caution, large file 11MB).
 I stayed in Warwick to follow-up on the work started in my thesis, doing three years on postdoctoral projects with Professor Julie Macpherson in the Warwick Electrochemistry and Interfaces Group mainly on the electrical and electrochemical properties of single walled carbon nanotubes.
 In October 2007 I was appointed as an Assistant Professor in the Department of Physics at Warwick University.

-Currently my research is mainly focused on the structural, mechanical and electrical properties of graphene.
-In particular I am working on chemically modified graphene in collaboration with Dr Jon Rourke (Chemistry) and chemical vapour deposition of graphene and hBN (with Dr Gavin Bell).
+Currently my research is mainly focused on the structural, mechanical and electrical properties of graphene and other two dimensional materials.
+I am working on chemically modified graphene in collaboration with Dr Jon Rourke (Chemistry) and chemical vapour deposition of graphene and hBN (with Dr Gavin Bell).
 I am developing graphene and graphene oxide based TEM supports for high resolution imaging of molecular and macromolecular species (this has led to the graphene oxide TEM grids sold by Agar).
 With Dr James Covington, I am working on graphene based gas sensors.
 I also specialise in scanned probe based measurements and this crosses over into my ongoing work on other carbon based materials such as diamond and polymeric and molecular semiconductors.
 With the rapidly expanding facilities and expertise in electron and ion microscopy at Warwick I am also diversifying into these areas.
-Further information on my current work will appear on our group research webpages in due course; for my work prior to October 2007 see the Warwick Electrochemistry and Interfaces Group website.
+Further information on my current work will appear on our group research webpages in due course.

-I am a member of the Institute of Physics science advisory committee and secretary of the scanning probe microscopy section of the Royal Microscopical Society.
+I am a member of the Institute of Physics science advisory committee, secretary of the scanning probe microscopy section of the Royal Microscopical Society (RMS), and member of the RMS outreach committee.

-I currently supervise 2 graduate students: Grace Wood and Alex Marsden.
+I currently supervise 2 graduate students: Zac Laker and Alex Marsden.
 I jointly supervise Mark Skilbeck (with Dr Rachel Edwards, Ultrasound group) and Dawn Wood (with Professor Tim Jones, Chemistry department).
 I have also supervised or co-supervised many summer project students and final year project students.

 If you are interested in working with me please contact me!